 appropriate stage of the course so they can develop and work on their own

-- Apple Mac computers with the latest animation and design
+- Apple Mac computer suite with animation and Adobe design

 - Reference art library